Teaching and Learning Enhancement Projects (TLEP) scheme

 - Be supported by the Head of School/Department/Service.

 *Please see the section below on Dissemination.

-Please note that gift vouchers or Campus Card top-ups cannot be used as an incentive to encourage student attendance at focus groups or as a payment for the completion of work/tasks.
+- Gift vouchers or Campus Card top-ups cannot be used as an incentive to encourage student attendance at focus groups or as a payment for the completion of work/tasks.
 Payments via gift vouchers or Campus Card could be considered a 'benefit in kind' and therefore be subject to tax.
 Payment for focus group attendance or work can only be made by Campus Jobs or Human Resources.
-Applicants should bear this guidance in mind when drafting their proposed budget.
-The TLEP Selection Panel will be mindful of this guidance when reviewing applications but it will not be used as a criterion for selection in 2020.
+Applicants should take this into account when drafting their proposed budget.

 Dissemination of project outcomes is now a prerequisite for applying for future TLDF funding.
 Successful applicants are therefore required to disseminate progress and/or outcomes of their project.
 In the first instance, please submit an entry for the T&L Exchange.

 Some examples of TLEP project reports published on the T&L Exchange are available here:

 - Learning to interpret and assess complex and incomplete environmental data

 - A 'Sherlock' Approach to Physician Associate Learning: Using Workshops to Promote Critical Thought